rdtclark/daily-pager/README.md

 https://www.dailypager.com
 Login with: demo@example.com / hello123

-Hosted on a Digital Ocean VPS using [Dokkku](http://dokku.viewdocs.io/dokku/).
+Hosted on a Linode VPS using [Dokkku](http://dokku.viewdocs.io/dokku/).

 ## Technology Used